Author of the best-selling, award-winning Dragonkeeper series, and acclaimed Australian non-fiction for children

 Melbourne is the capital of Victoria, the second largest state in Australia.
 Founded in 1835 by a man called John Batman, the city might have been called Batmania (really), but it was eventually named after Lord Melbourne, the Prime Minister of England.
-It is now a city of four million people.
+It is now a city of five million people.

 There is no particular reason why Melbourne should have dragons.
 There are no dragons on its coat of arms, for instance.
 However there is a surprising number of handsome dragons to be seen within Melbourne’s central business district.
 If you are visiting Melbourne and have an hour or two to stroll around the city, why not discover Melbourne’s dragons?

 Some binoculars or a telephoto lens will help to see the detail of some of the loftier dragons.
 Most of the dragons can be viewed at any time, with the exception of the dragons in the Chinese Museum which is open 10 – 5 every day except Good Friday, Christmas Day and New Year’s Day.